The Real Reason Why People Kiss At Midnight On New Year’s Eve

 For single people, there's a superstition that not kissing anyone portends a year of loneliness … and probably a lot of bad online dating.
 (OK, I made that last part up.)

 This may arise from the Scottish tradition of Hogmanay, their traditional word for the last day of the year.
-During a Hogmanay party, it's customary to try kissing everyone in the room as the bells ring at stroke of midnight.
+During a Hogmanay party, it's customary to try kissing everyone in the room as the bells ring at the stroke of midnight.
+Others believe this harkens back to the Roman celebration of Saturnalia, a winter solstice celebration that it would be hard to fathom didn't involve quite a bit of kissing.

 In "Bridget Jones's Diary," for example, a New Year's Eve kiss brings Bridget Jones and Mark Darcy back together.

-"The Godfather: Part II" also features an emotional New Year's Eve kiss, but this one's not about sexual tension.
+"The Godfather: Part II" also features an emotional New Year's Eve kiss, but this one's not about romance.
 Instead, Michael Corleone gives his brother Fredo a furious kiss of death after being betrayed.

 The New Year's Eve kiss at the end of "When Harry Met Sally" is the beginning of a happily-ever-after for estranged friends Sally Albright and Harry Burns.
-It's arguably just as memorable as the fake orgasm scene at the deli when Harry finally admits he's in love with Sally.
+It's arguably just as memorable as the scene at the deli.

 "It's not because I'm lonely, and it's not because it's New Year's Eve.
 I came here tonight because when you realize you want to spend the rest of your life with somebody, you want the rest of your life to start as soon as possible," he says.